Greece Moments Greece Moments

 • Zante Ferries (from Piraeus)

-→ About our partner Ferryhopper* you can search for ferry times and book your Ferry ticket to Kythnos conveniently online:
+→ Through our partner Ferryhopper* you can check ferry times and book your ferry ticket to Kythnos conveniently online:

 ➲ To the ferry search on Ferryhopper*

 🔍 Our conclusion on Kythnos: What a relaxed and uncomplicated island!
 You don’t go to Kythnos to visit countless sights, but simply to unwind.
-We went to Kythnos without much expectation and found the low season to be perfect for a stay.
-The many beaches were empty, but almost all beach bars were already open.
+We arrived without high expectations and found the low season to be perfect for a stay.
+The many beaches were empty, but almost all the beach bars were already open.
 So we enjoyed our Freddo mostly in complete solitude.
 The peace and quiet was just wonderful!
-A big plus for the island is the very good accessibility from the port of Lavrio.
-There are also numerous apartments and smaller hotels on site with a good price-performance ratio.
-With the rental car you can reach all places of the compact island in a short time.
-We would say: Kythnos is still a real insider tip internationally and a refuge for all those who are looking for peace and relaxation in the low season.
+A big plus for the island is its excellent accessibility from the port of Lavrio.
+There are also numerous apartments and smaller hotels with a great price-to-value ratio.
+With a rental car, you can reach all corners of the compact island in no time.
+We would say: Kythnos is still a real insider tip internationally and a haven for anyone looking for peace and relaxation in the low season.

 *Support our blog Greece-Moments